 Molly Spain – Secretary.
 Molly has managed campaigns for non-profits.
-She met her now-husband, Keith, biking the roads of Mobile.
+She met her now-husband, Keith, biking the roads of Mobile during college.
 Molly has two young boys in the Walking School Bus Program.
 An active runner, Molly joined the board to help pass on the values of maintaining a healthy lifestyle to the next generation.

 Board of Directors

 Christopher Grant is a professional Landscape Architect with years of experience as lead designer or project manager on planning, design, and environmental projects throughout the Gulf Coast.
 His passion for creating safe and accessible recreational opportunities for everyone inspired him to join the Baldwin County Trailblazers Board.

 Virginia ‘Gina’ Littlepage settled in downtown Fairhope in 1999 after calling California, Washington D.C., Colorado, and New York City home.
 She marvels that in all those places she could bike or walk from home to work.
 As a board member, she wants to work to offer that option safely to others.

-Beth Craft has lived in Baldwin County her entire adult life, working as a teacher and a mental health counselor, most often with children.
+Beth Craft has lived in Baldwin County her entire adult life, working as a teacher and a mental health counselor, mostly with children.
 She has enjoyed running, walking and cycling for many years, and has participated in most local race events.
 Now retired, Beth looks forward to daily walks or rides in this beautiful place we call home.

 1996, Jim Gambill.
 1997, Stanley Anderson.
 1998, Ben Meisler.
 1999-2001, Rufus Bethea.
 2002-2003, Julie Bagwell.
 2004, Rebecca Byrne.
 2005, Richard Horne.
 2006-2008, Terry Redfearn.
 2009-2010, Walter Ernest.
 2011-2013, Mike Henriksen.
 2013 – 2014, Valery Wiseman DeLaney Smith.
 2015 – 2018, Molly M. Peterson.
 2019-2021, Jennifer Vestal.